russellsayshi/PasswordSquared/README.md

   --get TAG, -g TAG     Get value from tag.
   --remove TAG, -r TAG  Removes item from database.
 Requires override argument
                         to be present as well.
+  --verify, -v          Asks for the master key and/or password twice.
+  --printpass           Prints password back after being asked for it.
+  --printkey            Prints key back after being asked for it.
   --override, -f        Allows overwriting of preexisting data.
 ```